 This gets one thinking when fennel tea works wonders for your friend, why doesn’t it impact you the same?
 When neem helped my boss rid herself of all her acne issues, why did it do nothing for me at all?

-After years of struggle and tons of research on Ayurveda, this is what I have learnt- listen to your body.
+After years of struggle and tons of research on Ayurveda, this is what I have learned- listen to your body.

 According to Ayurveda, each individual is unique.
 Their bodies, their minds, how they react to food and environment, their emotions are all different.